0xAX/linux-insides/SysCall/syscall-1.md

 +++ exited (status 0) +++
 ```

 The `ltrace` util displays a set of userspace calls of a program.
-The `fopen` function opens the given text file, the `fgets` reads file content to the `buf` buffer, the `puts` function prints it to the `stdout` and the `fclose` function closes file by the given file descriptor.
+The `fopen` function opens the given text file, the `fgets` function reads file content to the `buf` buffer, the `puts` function prints the buffer to `stdout`, and the `fclose` function closes the file given by the file descriptor.
 And as I already wrote, all of these functions call an appropriate system call.
-For example `puts` calls the `write` system call inside, we can see it if we will add `-S` option to the `ltrace` program:
+For example, `puts` calls the `write` system call inside, we can see it if we will add `-S` option to the `ltrace` program:

 ```
 write@SYS(1, "Hello World!\n\n", 14) = 14
 ```

 Yes, system calls are ubiquitous.
-Each program needs to open/write/read file, network connection, allocate memory and many other things that can be provided only by the kernel.
+Each program needs to open/write/read files and network connections, allocate memory, and many other things that can be provided only by the kernel.
 The [proc](https://en.wikipedia.org/wiki/Procfs) file system contains special files in a format: `/proc/pid/systemcall` that exposes the system call number and argument registers for the system call currently being executed by the process.
-For example, pid 1, that is [systemd](https://en.wikipedia.org/wiki/Systemd) for me:
+For example, pid 1 is [systemd](https://en.wikipedia.org/wiki/Systemd) for me:

 ```
 $ sudo cat /proc/1/comm